ibm-cloud-docs/EventStreams/eventstreams068.md

 {{site.data.keyword.messagehub}}'s data isolation model varies according to which plan you're using.

 ### Enterprise plan
-The Enterprise plan provides a tenant-specificsService with Private endpoint in IBM Service domain.
+The Enterprise plan provides a tenant-specific service with Private endpoints in the IBM Service domain.

-The Enterprise plan creates a single tenant instance on a Dedicated kubernetes cluster on Shared Hardware (VSI isolation).
+The Enterprise plan creates a single tenant instance on a Dedicated Kubernetes cluster on Shared Hardware (VSI isolation).

-The Enterprise plan default is public endpoints but it also supports private endpoints for further network isolation on request.
+By default, the Enterprise plan provides Public endpoints, but it also supports Private endpoints for further network isolation on request.

 The Enterprise plan creates single tenant IKS Block storage for each new instance.

 ### Standard plan
 The Standard plan provides a Public Service with Public endpoints.

-The Standard plan provides creates a tenant instance on a Shared Kubernetes cluster on Shared Hardware (VSI isolation).
+The Standard plan provides creates a tenant instance on a Shared Kubernetes cluster on shared hardware (VSI isolation).

-The Standard plan provides public endpoints only.
+The Standard plan provides Public endpoints only.

 The Standard plan uses Shared IKS Block storage and achieves tenant isolation through separation of files and access controls.